CLICK HERE TO LEARN MORE ABOUT ATM 2025, STR LAWSUIT & SEASONAL COMMUNITY DESIGNATION

 What's Happening in 2025?

-• Preparing for Annual Town Meeting 2025 (May 3, 2025 8:30AM)
+• Results from Annual Town Meeting 2025

 • Following the Ward vs. Grape Family & Town of Nantucket Lawsuit (Judge Vhay's Order)